brillig/

 Mul,

-/// Field division
+/// Field division (inverse multiplication in the field)

 Div,

-/// Unsigned integer division
+/// Unsigned integer division (treating field elements as unsigned integers)

 IntegerDiv,

-/// (==) equal
+/// (==) Equal

 Equals,